 "Magi attacks began increasing substantially over the past decade.
 Not just these brutalities, but separate attacks from magi all over the world.
 Ships being dragged into the sea by hordes of angry water dracs, herds of kelpies stampeding small fishing villages, wendigos descending from the mountains, vampires attacking in daylight – it goes on.
-In response, the hunters gained huge numbers of recruits and began retaliating, eliminating entire colonies of magi across the world.
-Within a number of years they nearly wiped out the lycanthrope populations in the US, and most dracs and dragons have disappeared.
+In response, the Hunters gained huge numbers of recruits and began retaliating, eliminating entire colonies of magi across the world.
+Within a number of years they nearly wiped out the lycanthrope populations in the United States, and most dracs and dragons have disappeared.
 Something initiated all this, and we think it's whatever began those attacks on humans and Magi."

 "You mean that thing… it was trying to begin a war?"